wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 Let's convert it to an arrow function now, which we can do a few different ways.

-Instead of writing the word function, we will delete it like so:
+Instead of writing the word function, we will delete it like so 👇

 ```js
 const inchToCM = (inches){